Skip to main content

 The exact cause of nearsightedness is not fully understood, but several factors are believed to contribute to its development.
 Genetics is a significant factor, as nearsightedness tends to run in families.
 If one or both parents have myopia, there is an increased likelihood of their children developing it as well.

-Environmental factors also play a role in the development of nearsightedness.
+Environmental factors also play a role in the development of near sightedness.
 Excessive close-up work, such as reading, writing, or using electronic devices for extended periods, can strain the eyes and contribute to myopia.
-Lack of outdoor activities and exposure to natural light have also been linked to a higher risk of nearsightedness.
+Lack of outdoor activities and exposure to natural light have also been linked to a higher risk of near sightedness.

 Symptoms of Nearsightedness